christophsax/seasonal/README.md

     # a list with 100 time series
     largedta <- rep(list(AirPassengers), 100)

-    library(parallel)  # R-core team, part of R
+    library(parallel)  # this is part of a standard R installation

- If you are on Windows or want to use cluster parallelization, use this:
+ If you are on Windows or want to use cluster parallelization, use `parLapply`:

     # set up cluster
     cl <- makeCluster(detectCores())